-Obviously this doesn’t give you very much info about what the film would have been, but you can see a rather blonde-looking Kaneda riding what looks to be a much slimmer version of the iconic motorcycle from the original anime.
+Obviously, these live-action Akira storyboards don’t give much info about what the film would have been.
+But there is a rather blonde-looking Kaneda riding what looks to be a much slimmer version of the iconic motorcycle from the original anime.

-Fans of the anime will notice the shots of the city being destroyed, as in the opening image of the 1988 version, so it’s nice to see that at least that aspect of the story wasn’t changed.
-Though, if I had to guess, I’d say that’s LA instead of Tokyo which is…upsetting.
-It is kind of cool to see that there was actual work being done on the film, not just a bunch of suits deciding whether or not to throw money at it.
+Fans of the anime will also notice the shots of the city being destroyed, as in the opening image of the 1988 version.
+So it’s nice to see that, at least conceptually speaking, that aspect of the story wasn’t changed.